CPS406-W2021/main-application/README.md

 In the vote page, users can upvote and downvote based on the urgency, importance, or relevance of the problem.
 Additionally, users can also view the full report details, as well as share the report via link.
 Sorting by Most Recent and Most Relevant are currently not implemented, but might be implemented in a future sprint.
 ![image](https://user-images.githubusercontent.com/72548456/114469881-ee0dbf00-9bbb-11eb-88c0-8aac4fe29d27.png)

-### 7. Contact City Offcials
+### 7. Contact City Officials
 The contact page displays a table of Toronto's City Council along with their contact information (e-mail and telephone number), easily accessible for users who wish to speak to them directly.
-Users can also use the search feature and sort the table by Ward or Counsellor Name.
+Users can also use the search feature and sort the table by Ward or Councillor Name.

 ![image](https://user-images.githubusercontent.com/72548456/114465789-953b2800-9bb5-11eb-9666-262842aa0ebf.png)